Integrability as an attractor of adiabatic flows: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We found that integrable regions act as attractors of the adiabatic flows.
 Specifically, the flows in the directions that minimize the quantum geometric tensor lead towards integrable regions.
-We showed that the underlying reason for this behavior is due to faster relaxation of observables conjugate to these directions at small integrability breaking than for observables conjugate to directions parallel to integrability.
+We showed that the underlying reason for this behavior is the parametrically faster relaxation of observables conjugate to these directions at small integrability breaking strength than for observables conjugate to directions parallel to integrability.

 We analyzed two one-dimensional models representing the coupled XXZ chain and the Ising model with boundary and bulk integrability breaking perturbations, respectively.
-We numerically computed flow diagrams and identified distinct phases of flows that connect different or same areas of integrability.
 For both models, we found that the geometric tensor exhibits universal scaling behavior near integrable lines, suggesting a close analogy between emerging chaos and continuous phase transitions.
-As a side result, we found strong numerical indications that the Ising model becomes ergodic and so satisfies ETH in the thermodynamic limit for any value of the integrability breaking perturbation.
-Conversely, we found that the coupled XXZ chain for any nonzero perturbation is in a chaotic regime but never satisfies ETH: that is, it is never ergodic.
+Further, we found strong numerical indications that the Ising model becomes ergodic and so satisfies ETH in the thermodynamic limit for any value of the integrability breaking perturbation.
+Conversely, we found that the coupled XXZ chain for any nonzero perturbation is in a chaotic KAM regime that does not obey ETH, at least for the available system sizes.
+Additionally, we numerically computed flow diagrams and identified distinct phases of flows that connect different or same areas of integrability and approximately extrapolated them to the thermodynamic limit.

 There is an interesting corollary of our results, which suggests that systems, where external couplings are treated as macroscopic dynamical degrees of freedom, can generically self tune themselves close to integrable regions during autonomous time evolutions.
 Thus, ``integrability is attractive" not only in the mathematical sense but also as fixed points of time evolutions.
 This conclusion is in parallel to that of earlier works~\cite{Kofman_2004, Kolodrubetz_2015}, suggesting that, for systems close to the ground states, high symmetry or quantum critical points are natural attractors of dynamics.
-The physical reason of this dynamical attraction is that the divergent fidelity susceptibility comes with divergent dissipation and mass renormalization, leading to the freeze of time evolution along the directions with large $\chi$.
+The physical reason for this dynamical attraction is that the divergent fidelity susceptibility comes with divergent dissipation and mass renormalization, leading to the freeze of time evolution along the directions with large $\chi_{\mathfrak n}$.
 Therefore, such dynamical systems would naturally evolve along the minimal directions.